stephen-dorris/mapreduce/README.md

 # MapReduce
-This Repo Houses my various MapReduce Jobs as I continue to learn about the fundementals of parallel  data processing.
-In eachjob, feel free to browse readme's for updates on usabulity / deployment  for the code.
+This repo houses various MapReduce Jobs ive implemented as I continue to learn about the fundementals of parallel data processing.
+In each job subfolder, ill populate a readme for updates on usabulity / deployment  for the code.
 Stay Tuned!